shellkr/mkdotfile/README.md

 1.)
 Go to your Git service providers web client (like GitHub) and create a new empty repo

 2.)
-Run 'mkdotfile init' and insert the git repo and name of local dotfile directory
+Run 'mkdotfile init' and insert the url of your git repo and name of local dotfile directory

 3.)
 Start tracking files with 'mkdotfile track /path/to/file'

+4.)
+To send changes run 'git push' and follow instructions.

 If you wish to untrack a file then run 'mkdotfile untrack /path/to/file' make sure this is the same path you first used to track the file.
 In other words the symlink.

 If you intend to use the same dotfiles on another machine.
-You should run:
+You should on that machine run:

 1.) 'mkdotfile init'